Hugo-loio/quantum-simulations/README.md

 * [ed-circuits](https://github.com/Hugo-loio/ed-circuits) - A Julia package for the exact diagonalization (ED) simulation of quantum circuits [1,3].
 * [monitored-fermions](https://github.com/Hugo-loio/monitored-fermions) - A Python package for simulating monitored fermionic systems (both Gaussian and interacting) [4,5].
-* [lasap](https://github.com/Hugo-loio/lasap) - A package with an interface for Python, Julia, and C++ to create a uniform data storage system with built-in post-processing tools [1-5].
+* [lasap](https://github.com/Hugo-loio/lasap) - A package with an interface for Python, Julia, and C++ to create a uniform data storage system with built-in post-processing tools.
-Does not perform simulations, but aids in data handling, especially for parallelized tasks running in HPC clusters.
+Does not perform simulations, but aids in data handling, especially for parallelized tasks running in HPC clusters [1-5].

 ## Master's thesis project
 * [TIM](https://github.com/Hugo-loio/TIM) - Topological Insulator Models (TIM) provides a C++ library for tight-binding models of topological insulators [6].